prg-grp/je-lang/README.md

 #### 3. Install [Maven](https://maven.apache.org/)

 ## Building the compiler
-1. Make sure that you have the environment variable JAVA_HOME set to JDK 9 or higher. (\TODO, instead add compiler-plugin to the pom file)
+1. Make sure that you have the JAVA_HOME environment variable set to JDK 9 or higher.
-2. Chage to the root directory of the project
+2. Change to the root directory of the project.
 3. Run `mvn package`
 4. A jar file named `je-to-jiff-compiler-jar-with-dependencies.jar` will be compiled in the `/je-to-jiff-compiler/target` directory.